RomanShtoika/Lab_Work_03/README.md

 The program can be implemented in 2 ways:

-5.1 With the while operator
+With the while operator and with the for operator

-5.2 With the for operator.

 ![33](https://github.com/RomanShtoika/Lab_Work_03/assets/135036174/7d29558a-b29b-47d5-ae64-10802a28a189)